PostgREST/postgrest-docs/schema_cache.rst

 Now, whenever the ``pgrst_watch`` trigger is fired in the database, PostgREST will automatically reload the schema cache.

-To disable auto reloading, drop the event trigger:
+To disable auto reloading, drop the trigger:

 .. code-block:: postgresql